TL;DR

 FinTokei

-• Launched 2023
+• Launched 2023.

-• Czech-based operator (European prop experience)
+• Czech-based operator with prior European prop firm experience.

 FTMO

-• Prague, Czech Republic
+• Prague, Czech Republic.

-• Global industry leader
+• Global industry leader by user count and review volume.

 3. Evaluation terms